 The Neighborhood Traffic Management Program offers help to residents who are dealing with traffic safety problems on residential side streets.
 This program is only for the local side street network, and excludes major arterials and collector streets.
-To see if your street is a local street, check this map.
-The local streets are the non-colored streets.

 If you are interested in participating in this program or have questions or complaints about speeding, cut-through traffic, pedestrian safety, speed humps, or other traffic calming, please follow the procedure below:

 - Read the Neighborhood Traffic Management Program overview letter.

 - If you have questions, contact:

 City of Milwaukee Traffic Engineering

 841 N. Broadway, Room 920

 Milwaukee, WI 53202

 - Fill out the Neighborhood Traffic Management Request form.